-The fact that federal income taxes are among most families' biggest annual expenditures trumpets the importance of tax planning.
+The fact that federal income taxes are among most families' biggest annual expenditures hammers home the importance of tax planning.
 Shake off any notion that this is a game for the wealthy.
 Instead, draw your inspiration for this comment from a high-priced tax attorney: "The best and finest tax planning is done by people who have more money than they'll ever spend or be able to give away.
 The worst tax planning is done by nice middle-class people who have middle-class virtues, those who have to work hard and save and sacrifice."
 Tax planning will save you money.
-We're here to help.

 Choose the life stage that pertains to you and so you can start making tax-saving moves that will pay off: